kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/09-our-features/01-responsive-images.md

 ```

 #### Testing
+* One annoying problem to be aware of:
-* This can be annoying because Google Chrome may not let you see your work as it is doing things behind the scenes
+    - Google Chrome may not let you see your work
-* To test your images, you can clear the cache
+    - To improve the user experience Google Chrome caches images
+    - This is so you don't have to download the same images every time you visit a page
+    - It downloads the images the first time you visit the site
+    - And then the next time you visit that page you are viewing the same images but Chrome has cached them (faster page load)

+##### When Testing Remember to clear the cache!
-* Or you can use an incognito image
+* Or you can use an **incognito** image
+* I like to use the [Clear Cache](https://chrome.google.com/webstore/detail/clear-cache/cppjkneekbjaeellbfkmgnhonkkjfpdn?hl=en) chrome browser extesion to easily clear the cache

+## Responsive Images
-### Make our hero image responsive
+* Make our hero image responsive
 * We need to crop it for smaller screen sizes

 ### Update our Project
 `index.html`

-* Here is the code we are changing
+* Add this image to your `large-hero` section
+* All the necessary images were added in the last branch (**peh2-header**)

 ```html
 // more code